REDCOAT REUNION RANDOM REMARKS

 If you are in Blackpool this summer, you can catch Billy in his own show in the Tower Ballroom, on Thursday Nights, commencing in July.
 Make a point of going - Billy is a VERY funny lad.

-Go to: BILLY PEARCE 2007
+Go to: BILLY PEARCE

 WHAT HAPPENED TO THE FILEY REDS??

+Amazingly the Butlins Filey Camp had only one representative at the 2008 Skegness Redcoat Reunion.
 I wrote to the "Remember Filey Butlins" website at least four times, but didn't get so much as a single courtesy reply.
 There was a party of ten ex-Filey Redcoats who had intended coming, but they self-eliminated owing to holidays, other engagements, and ill-health - until the last two pulled out because the other eight weren't going.

 My two old mates Mike Jerome and Johnny Laff, who were Redcoats at Filey in 1973, also very much wanted to attend, but both had prior bookings.
-It's good to know that they are both still working comics, but it's a beggar when the work interferes with play.
-For the next Reunion, everyone will have far more advance notice so, hopefully, lots of Filey Reds, and lots more acts will be joining us.
+It's good to know that they are both still working comics, but it's a beggar when work interferes with play.
+For the next Reunion, everyone will have far more advance notice so, hopefully, lots of Filey Reds, and lots more acts will be joining us..

 JOHNNY LAFF (top left) and MIKE JEROME (bottom right)